 - Medical bills and invoices.
-If you do have health insurance, that company may pay much of your bills.
+If you do have health insurance, that company may pay some of your bills.
 But your attorney still wants to see how much you were charged.

-- Lost wages information.
+- Lost wage information.
 If your injury has caused you to miss work, you may be able to be compensated for that lost time.
 Provide wage records from before and after the injury.

 - Documents from the defense.
 If you have any documents from the doctor you are suing, show them to your attorney.